galawaydude/data-place/000 index/Backend Intern - Zave.md

 Hi,
 I am pavan, I came across your LinkedIn post for a Backend intern.
-I am a cs student, that's the most generic
+I am a cs student, that's the most generic thing about me. something not so generic is the way I approach something.
+There is a lot of stuff I do not know, but